Bondora Go & Grow Review Summary

 Insights into Bondora’s Past Performance

 Bondora also gives you access to various statistics that you can use to gain more insights into Bondora’s past performance.
-The statistics might be relevant if you invest a lot of money using the advanced Portfolio Pro or Portfolio Manager.
-For Go and Grow users, the statistics won’t give much value.

 It would be nice if Bondora could improve the structure of their statistics with some additional description, as right now, it’s not immediately clear what each chart represents and how they affect your portfolio.